HN67/vibe/README.md

 Create a Python virtual environment using `python -m venv .venv`, and then activate according to platform.

+Install various packages by running `pip install -r requirements.txt`, which installs Django and several developement aids (which VSCode will use if you include the `settings.json` file that is checked in).)

-The Django site was initially created using `django-admin startproject site`.
+The Django site was initially created using `django-admin startproject site` (but this does not need to be repeated).

 ### Directory Structure